 MAIN FEATURES Why should you apply Join InnoStars Connect, an open innovation and challenge-based collaboration programme.
-It brings together EIT Health InnoStars partners-who act as challenge owners-with European healthcare startups, hospitals, universities, research institutions, and SMEs.
+It brings together EIT Health InnoStars partners -who act as challenge owners-with European healthcare startups, hospitals, universities, research institutions, and SMEs.
 It allows them to work closely together to address and solve real-world healthcare challenges.
-Who can apply This programme is open to the following legal entities: SMEs as defined by the European Commission (including spinoffs and start-ups) Healthcare institutions, Academic institutions, Research institutions and Universities Applicant shall: be legal entities registered in one of the following RIS eligible countries:

-EU Member States: Bulgaria, Croatia, Cyprus, Czechia, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain.
+This programme is open to the following legal entities: SMEs as defined by the European Commission (including spinoffs and start-ups) Healthcare institutions, Academic institutions, Research institutions and Universities Who can apply Applicant shall: be legal entities registered in one of the following RIS eligible countries: EU Member States: Bulgaria, Croatia, Cyprus, Czechia, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain.
 Horizon Europe Associated Countries: Montenegro, North Macedonia, Serbia, Turkey, Ukraine, Albania, Bosnia and Herzegovina, and Israel.
 Outermost Regions: Guadeloupe, French Guiana, Réunion, Martinique, Mayotte and Saint-Martin (France), the Azores and Madeira (Portugal), and the Canary Islands (Spain) Applicant has: an innovative solution with a maturity level of at least TRL 6 up to TRL 9 where the technology/service/solution has been demonstrated in working/relevant environment.
-Key dates Call opening: 31.03.2025 Proposals submission deadline: 13.06.2025 Proposals evaluation: Early-July 2025 Invitations to hearings: Mid- July 2025 Announcing the final selected teams: Early August 2025 Bootcamp first cycle: September 2025 (offline) Bootcamp second cycle: November 2025 (online/offline) Activity closure &amp; Reporting: December 2025 Challenge Owners 2025 Chiesi Group ULS de Coimbra We offer a lump sum of €10,000/per team to be utilized as follows: Budget and maximum funding 6000 € solution development 3000 € traveling to bootcamp 1000 € mentoring and coaching Link to the submission portal EIT Health Application Platform Eligibility and alignment check Before initiating the evaluation process, applicants must be verified as legal entities in the specified regions, their maturity level assessed, and their solutions ensured to align with the EIT Health focus areas.
-Evaluation criteria - (step one) Three independent evaluators will assess each proposal based on: Alignment with the specified challenge (40%) Excellence and well-defined product/service description.
-(30%) Impact and market suitability (20%) Quality and efficiency of the implementation and strength and commitment of the team (10%)

-Selection criteria- (step two) The top 15 proposals with the highest ranking will be invited to participate in the short hearing and project selection phase.
+Key dates Call opening: 31.03.2025 Proposals submissions deadline: 30.05.2025 Proposals evaluation: Early-June 2025 Invitations to hearings: Mid-June 2025 Announcing the final selected teams: End-June 2025 Bootcamp first cycle: September 2025 (offline) Bootcamp second cycle: November 2025 (online/offline) Activity closure & Reporting: December 2025

+Challenge Owners Chiesi Group 2025 ULS de Coimbra We offer a lump sum of €10,000/per team to be utilized as follows: Budget and maximum 6000 € solution development funding 3000 € traveling to bootcamp 1000 € mentoring and coaching Link to the submission portal EIT Health Application Platform Elizibilia Before initiating the evaluation process, applicants must be verified Eligibility and as legal entities in the specified regions, their maturity level assessed, alignment check and their solutions ensured to align with the EIT Health focus areas.
+Three independent evaluators will assess each proposal based on: Alignment with the specified challenge (40%) Evaluation criteria - Excellence and well-defined product/service description. (step one) (30%) (step one) Impact and market suitability (20%) Quality and efficiency of the implementation and strength and commitment of the team (10%) Selection criteria- The top 15 proposals with the highest ranking will be invited to (step two) participate in the hearing and project selection phase.
 In total, 10 teams will be selected to join the programme.
 Contact details sarah.haddadin@eithealth.eu